SyntheticJay/SyntheticJay/README.md

 ## ✨  About Me
 My Name's Jay.
 There isn't much to know about me but I'm from the UK and I love to code stuff, primarily in `python`, `java`, `C#` and `PHP`.
 It's been almost 4 years since I started this journey in computer science, and I created this profile to show off some of my ability.
 I'm always striving to better my code, improve my workrate and most of all achieve my dream of becoming a software engineer.

-There is still a long way to go, but I have patence!
+There is still a long way to go, but I have patience!

 ## 📞 Contact Information
 Want to contact me?
 Please do it via discord!
 Jay. ツ#1337